rdbliss/gbg/notes.md

 The main tool used is the pycparser library.
 Benefits of using pycparser:

-- Parses standard C99 code (it's hard to overstate how useful this is);
+- Parses standard C99 code

 It's hard to overstate how complicated C code is.
 Someone else writing the parser is a burden removed.